droanmalik/Photo-Grid/README.md

 # Photo-Grid
-Please use the prodRelease build variant for viewing the app.
+Please use the prodDebug build variant for viewing the app.